Become a baker using the Concordium Client#

 Restake the earnings#

-When participating as a baker in the network and baking blocks, the account receives rewards on each baked block.
+When participating as a validator in the network and producing blocks, the account receives rewards for each produced block.
 These rewards are automatically added to the staked amount by default.

 :